Privacy Policy

 - Safeguarding information

-We also collect or use the following special category information to comply with legal requirements:
+We also collect or use the following special category information to comply with legal requirements.
+This information is subject to additional protection due to its sensitive nature:

 - Health information